Nigeria Diplomatic Profile

 Military

-Nigeria’s closest military partners are Benin, United States, and Cameroon.
+Nigeria’s closest military partners are United States, Benin, and Cameroon.
 Most adversarial: Russia, North Korea, and Niger.

 Diplomatic